 - 3.3.1.
-The zone where a player puts the cards that are drawn from their deck. - 3.3.2.
-While the hand is a hidden zone, each player is allowed to see the information of cards in their own hand at will.
+The zone where a player puts the cards that are drawn from his or her deck. - 3.3.2.
+While the hand is a hidden zone, each player is allowed to see the information of cards in his or her own hand at will.
 Players are not allowed to see the information of cards in their opponent's hand.
 Players are allowed to change the order of cards in their own hand. - 3.3.3.
-At the End Phase (6.8) of the turn player, if the number of cards in the turn player's hand exceeds the limit (3.3.3.1), that player must put cards from their hand into their waiting room until they fulfill the limit (6.8.1.2). - 3.3.3.1.
-Unless otherwise specified by effects, the limit of the number of cards in a player's hand is seven (7) cards. - 3.4.
-Waiting Room - 3.4.1.
+At the End Phase (6.8) of the turn player, if the number of cards in the turn player's hand exceeds the limit (3.3.3.1), that player must put cards from his or her hand into his or her waiting room until he or she fulfills the limit (6.8.1.2). - 3.3.3.1.
+Unless otherwise specified by effects, the limit of the number of cards in a player's hand is seven (7) cards.

+3.4.
+Waiting Room

+- 3.4.1.
 The zone where, unless otherwise specified, cards such as characters that are removed from the stage, used event or climax cards, or cards used for paying costs are put into. - 3.4.2.
 The waiting room is a public zone.
 All cards in this zone are put face up, and all players are allowed to see the information of cards at will.
 Players are allowed to change the order of cards in their own waiting room.
 When a card is put into this zone, put it on the top of those already in the waiting room.